 Prostate cancer and its treatment can affect your body and

-There are lots of ways to get support for physical side effects:
+There are lots of ways to get support for physical side effects

-you had treatment for prostate cancer.
-You can also call our
+had treatment for prostate cancer.

-likely to feel tired.
+likely to have fatigue.

 Where can I get help?

-have other causes such as the cancer itself or other
+can also be other causes such as the cancer itself or other

 If you have extreme tiredness as a result of prostate cancer and